Ameya26/hello-world/README.md

 # hello-world
-This is a new repository by @Ameya26.
+This is a new repository.